The Benefits of Using the Critical-Thinking Model

-Katie Kirkpatrick: I think the hardest thing for teachers in adopting a critical thinking model is that it requires them to kinda step back and let the students do all the work.
-And I think for a teacher who's used to being the agent of knowledge, it can be hard for them to take a back seat to the learning that's happening in the classroom.
-My name is Katie Kirkpatrick and I'm the dean of instruction at Kipp King Collegiate High School.
-I also teach ninth grade speech and composition.
+One of the hardest things for new teachers is that it requires them to step back and let the students do the work.
+For a teacher who's used to being the agent of knowledge, it can be hard for them to take a backseat to the learning that's happening in the classroom and also to trust that students can do it.